awillats/clinc/section_content/abstract.md

 [^N8]: how much to focus on the "control" aspect here? (closed-loop interventions? closed-loop control?)
 [^N9]: not sure what word to use here --- "systems neuroscientists"? "experimentalists"?
 [^N10]: perhaps somewhat redundant with previous sentence? trying to go for broader impact here.

+## Feb 10th 2022 draft
+*this draft is intended as an independent attempt at an abstract, with the core goal of positioning this work relative to similar papers in the field (see [exemplars.md](../sketches_and_notation/planning_big_picture/exemplars.md) )*

+## Summary of specific need this work